Sorry, you need to enable JavaScript to visit this website.

 National Student Council

-The participants are 2 representatives from Budapest and 19 from the counties.
+The participants are 3 representatives from Budapest and 20 from the counties.
 The total number of members, including alternates, is 46.
+The county student parliaments delegate the members and the National Youth Parliament empowers them.

-The National Student Council participates in commenting on student policy issues (forming opinions, making recommendations, engaging); it has the opportunity to consult regularly and participates in the preparation of the National Youth Parliament.
+The NSC participates in taking a stand on student policy issues (forming opinions, recommendations, engagement) and has the opportunity for regular consultation with the education government.
+They also participate in the preparation of the National Youth Parliament.
 It acts as a corps and exercises its rights in meetings.

 Youth councils and/or youth advisory boards